neilmix/css-events/README.md

 Consider for a moment how, when you abstract away HTML elements and their locations on a page, the underlying interaction models for many components are similar.
-For example, a checkbox has the same interaction model as a toggle buttun -- click to change its state.
+For example, a checkbox has the same interaction model as a toggle buttun - click to change its state.
 Likewise, radio buttons have the same interaction model as select lists.

-Now consider how the display of such a component can be easily configured to mirror its state by adding or removing CSS classes on an HTML element.
+Now consider how the display of a component can be easily configured to mirror its state by adding or removing CSS classes on an HTML element.
 Add/remove a class on one element to update the display of a toggle, or add/remove a class on a set of elements to update the display of a select.